-Agencies are required to complete and file two Post-Implementation Reviews of Business Outcomes with QAT:

-- Initially, within six months of completion of a major information resources project; and - A final version to be completed two years after project completion.
+Agencies are required to complete and file a Post-Implementation Review of Business Outcomes with QAT within six months of completion of a major information resources project.

 A template for this document can be found on the DIR website.
 Post-implementation reports help QAT determine whether a project has met its planned objectives or other expectations.
 In addition to other quality assurance activities, QAT may request a demonstration of any completed major information resources project to determine if the project is functioning as intended.